eddie1397/Tesla/README.md

+## Website Link

+Place Website Link HERE

+## Instructions

+You can learn more in the You can learn more about the instructions by placing them HERE.

+You can learn more in the You can learn more about the instructions by placing them HERE.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.